Registering a new iris

 The BIS Treasurer and the Registrar will determine early each year what the sterling equivalent is expected to be for that year and that amount or any subsequent change will be notified via the website and the newsletter.

-Currently the BIS fee for processing is £1.50 per name and the total amount for fees received by 15 June is £10.00.
+Currently the BIS fee for processing is £1.50 per name and the total amount for each name is £10.00.
+Fees should be paid as early as possible and no later than 31st July.

 Please make cheques payable to the British Iris Society and send them with your applications.